 The cited truth

 Placement and salary-outcome rates are usually self-reported, with no auditor and no clear “out of how many.”
-U.S. regulators (the FTC and CFPB) have brought enforcement actions against training providers over inflated or unsupported placement and outcome claims.
+In 2024, U.S. regulators brought public enforcement actions against training providers over inflated or unsupported placement and outcome claims.

 What RoleMath shows instead